Andreas, Isle of Man: Road links

-The village is served by a Bus Vannin routes and an on-demand service.
+The village is served by Bus Vannin routes and an on-demand service.

 Education

 The village has a primary school, Andreas Primary School, which takes children from ages 4 to 11.
 It also has a breakfast club.
 The school takes children from across a wide but defined area, some brought by government-sponsored bus.
 It was originally built in 1903, with the current building dating primarily from 1977.
-The school logo features a cross based on Viking cross-slabs in the village church, a Viking ship based on a local ship burial at Knock y Doonee and the Manx Arms.
+The school logo features a cross based on Viking cross-slabs in the village church, a Viking ship based on a local ship burial at Knock y Doonee and the Manx arms.

 After year six, pupils generally attend either Queen Elizabeth II High School in Peel or Ramsey Grammar School in Ramsey.

 Entertainment

 There is also a parish hall, built in 1939, which hosts a youth club, the local Women's Institute, parties, exhibitions and sports such as badminton and bowls.

 There is one pub and restaurant in the village, the Grosvenor.
 After temporarily closing in late 2019, it has since reopened.